On parameter loci of the H\'enon family: Quasi-Trichotomy in Parameter Space

+The proof of this lemma is given in Subsection~\ref{subsection6.4}.
+This completes the proof of (iii). \end{proof}

 Figure~\ref{FIG:plateau} illustrates the parameter region of our interest.
-On the shaded regions, we can show that the H\'enon map is uniformly hyperbolic on its chain recurrent set \cite{A1}.
-The solid curve close to the largest shaded region (corresponding to the real full horseshoe region) indicates the boundary of the region where we can rigorously show the existence of a periodic point in $\C^2 \setminus \R^2$; thus we know that the topological entropy on $\R^2$ is strictly less than $\log 2$ if $(a, b)$ is on this curve, or located on the left side of it.
-Therefore, the actual tangency curve $a = a_{\mathrm{tgc}}(b)$ is trapped in the narrow gap between the solid curve and the largest shaded region.
+When the parameter $(a, b)$ is in the shaded regions, we can rigorously show that the H\'enon map $f_{a, b}$ is uniformly hyperbolic on its chain recurrent set in $\R^2$ by employing the algorithm of~\cite{A1}.
+By the structural stability of a hyperbolic horseshoe, it follows that the shaded region is contained in the locus $\mathcal{H}_{\R}$.
+In Figure~\ref{FIG:plateau} there is also a solid curve close to the shaded region.
+When the parameter $(a, b)$ is either on the solid curve or on the left side of it, we can rigorously show that the complex H\'enon map $f_{a, b}$ possesses a periodic point in $\C^2 \setminus \R^2$, hence the topological entropy of $f_{a, b}$ on $\R^2$ is strictly less than $\log 2$ by~\cite{BLS}.
+We will show that the actual tangency curve $a = a_{\mathrm{tgc}}(b)$ is trapped in the narrow gap between the solid curve and the shaded region.